OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 Here we can see 2 types of mappings:

-* ``direct`` mappings, a field in Magento is directly written in the OpenERP field.
-The Magento field is on the left, the OpenERP one is on the right.
+* ``direct`` mappings, a field in Magento is directly written in the Odoo field.
+The Magento field is on the left, the Odoo one is on the right.
 * methods decorated with ``@mapping``, when the mapping is more complex and need to apply some logic.
 The name of the methods is meaningless.